bormaxi8080/osint-timeline/DRAFT.md

 **OSINT Tools, Services and Investigations:**

+OpenOSINT.
+AI-powered OSINT agent with interactive REPL, MCP server, and CLI.
+16 tools.
+Works with Claude, GPT-4, or local models.
+For authorized security research only: https://github.com/OpenOSINT/OpenOSINT

 Just Hire Me.
 Local-first AI job intelligence workbench for scraping roles, ranking fit, and generating tailored application materials: https://github.com/vasu-devs/justhireme

 Obscura is a headless browser engine written in Rust, built for web scraping and AI agent automation.
 It runs real JavaScript via V8, supports the Chrome DevTools Protocol, and acts as a drop-in replacement for headless Chrome with Puppeteer and Playwright: https://github.com/h4ckf0r0day/obscura